AMWA-TV/is-11/README.md

 ### What does it do?

 - Introduces Inputs associated with Sender and Outputs associated with Receivers
-- Allows to configure media parameters of Senders through its Inputs basing on information about Outputs of Receivers
+- Allows the configuration of media parameters of Senders and Inputs using information coming from Receivers and Outputs.

 ### Why does it matter?